GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 (glacier-centerlines)=
 ### Glacier centerlines product (new in RGI 7.0)

 The glacier centerlines products contains geometrical centerlines for the main branches and major tributaries of glaciers in the RGI 7.0 glacier product.
-The centerlines are computed using a geometrical flow routing algorithm first described by {cite:t}`Kienholz2014` and implemented and executed by the Open Global Glacier Model (OGGM) framework {cite:p}`Maussion2019`.
+The centerlines are computed using a geometrical flow routing algorithm first described by {cite:t}`Kienholz2014` and implemented and executed by the Open Global Glacier Model (OGGM) {cite:p}`Maussion2019`.
 When using this product, we recommend to cite both publications alongside the standard RGI 7.0 citation.

-Each glacier contains at least one main centerline as well as any number of tributaries, sorted according to their Strahler number (a measure of branching complexity defined by {cite:t}`Strahler1952` see ), from the lowest (line without tributaries but with possible descendants) to the highest (the main -- and longest -- centerline)
+Each glacier contains at least one main centerline as well as any number of tributary centerlines, sorted according to their Strahler number (a measure of branching complexity defined by {cite:t}`Strahler1952`, see [](data_fields/centerlines_product.md)).
+The main centerline is used to compute the glacier maximum length attribute `lmax_m`.

+The following files are included in the unzipped folder:

+`RGI2000-v7.0-L-01_alaska.shp`
+: the RGI glacier centerlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).

+`RGI2000-v7.0-L-01_alaska-attributes.csv`
+: glacier centerlines attributes in a `.csv` file.
+The attributes are strictly the same as those encountered in the shapefile.
+This file allows users to read glacier attributes without reading the entire shapefile.

+`RGI2000-v7.0-L-01_alaska-attributes_metadata.json`
+: information about the attributes: full name, description, units, etc.

 For more information on this product and its attributes, see [](data_fields/centerlines_product.md).